 Roderic Waddell appeals a felony conviction for cocaine possession on the grounds that the trial court erred in: (1) denying a hearing on his motion for new trial and denying the motion; (2) refusing to suppress evidence of the cocaine seized from appellant; and (3) failing to quash one of the punishment enhancement paragraphs.
-We affirm in part and reverse and remand in part.
+We affirm.